AdobeDocs/media-analytics.en/help/reporting/dimensions/first-digital-date.md

 >[!ENDSHADEBOX]

 The **First digital date** dimension reports the date the content first appeared on a digital platform.
 Use it alongside [First air date](first-air-date.md) to compare digital release timing with original broadcast.
-In Adobe Analytics it is available through two approaches: a classification of the [Content (ID)](content.md) dimension, or an eVar populated using a processing rule.

 ## How this dimension is populated